jaideepdnaik/mini-whatsapp/README.md

 ## Features:

-- User authentication: Users can sign up, log in, and log out securely.
 - Real-time messaging: Users can send and receive messages instantly without refreshing the page.
 - Simple and intuitive interface: Designed to provide a seamless chatting experience.